chetan-pun/gpt-semantic-cache/Readme.md

 ### Initialization

-To initialize the SemanticGPTCache, you need to provide configuration options for embeddings, GPT model, and caching.
+To initialize the GPT semantic cache, you need to provide configuration options for embeddings, GPT model, and caching.

 ```javascript
 const cache = new SemanticGPTCache({